testsnuser/test/README.md

 Hopefully, You will learn the integrations though this.

 Pre-requistes:

     Make sure Python (with requests module) is installed Configure the SNOW_URL, SNOW_USER_NAME, SNOW_USER_PASS

-    If you do not want the diff to be includes, Set the INCLUDE_DIFF to False
+    If you do not want the diff to be included, Set the INCLUDE_DIFF to False

 For Testing we will looking into the one of the commits:

     commit a2b1adeca4b1d908cd0a9517e4dc39dc73c7b324
     Author: tarun.murala <tarun.murala@servicenow.com>
     Date:   Wed Nov 8 15:24:48 2017 -0800
         STRY0010015: Commit2

 Prior commit

     commit ba398801e018f5e1be53a3a1d3533a04f3a0c56f
     Author: tarun.murala <tarun.murala@servicenow.com>
     Date:   Wed Nov 8 15:21:40 2017 -0800
         STRY0010015: First Commit